Madison Dog Bite Lawyers

 - Provide Support and Guidance: Your experienced dog bite attorney will keep you informed of all developments in your case, advise you as to the best course of action, and empower you to make informed decisions.

 In the state of Wisconsin, dog bite laws are governed by a combination of statutes and court decisions.
-Understanding these laws is essential for both dog owners and those who a dog bite may have injured.
+Understanding these laws is essential for both dog owners and dog bite victims.

 Wisconsin operates under a strict liability system for dog bites.
 According to Wisconsin Statute § 174.02, the owner of a dog is liable for the full amount of damages caused by the dog injuring or causing injury to a person, domestic animal, or property.